shabiel/personal-website/articles/floss-weekly.rst

 underserved communities."
 President Bush's Executive Order – April 27, 2004.
 In 2005, WorldVistA is awarded the community and capacity building contract to establish a training program and network of vendors that can implement and support VOE.
-WorldVistA is subsequently asked to takeover development of the VOE software as well and creates both a full open source version as well as a Cache based version.
+WorldVistA was subsequently asked to takeover development of the VOE software as well and creates both a full open source version as well as a Cache based version.